lewie9021/appdriver/docs/api/expect/toBeVisible.md

 # `.toBeVisible() => Promise`

-Asserts the element is visible.
+Asserts visibility status of elements and alerts.

 #### Returns